yuriydobr/hello-karta/PITCHME.md

 Note:

-- We want to be sure the thing we’re deploying is the same thing we’ve tested throughout the deployment pipeline, so if a deployment fails we can eliminate the packages as the source of the failure.
+- We want to be sure the thing we’re deploying is the same thing we’ve tested throughout the deployment pipeline, eliminating the packages as the source of the failure.
-- including development.
-This way, we test the deployment process many, many times before it gets to production, and again, we can eliminate it as the source of any problems.
+- We test the deployment process many, many times before it gets to production,eliminating it as the source of any problems.
-- Have a script that validates all your application’s dependencies are available, at the location you have configured your application.
-Make sure your application is running and available as part of the deployment process.
+- Make sure your application is running and available as part of the deployment process.
 - Keep your environments similar.
-Although they may differ in hardware configuration, they should have the same version of the operating system and middleware packages, and they should be configured in the same way.
-This has become much easier to achieve with modern virtualization and container technology.
+Same version of the operating system and middleware packages, configured in the same way.
+This has become much easier to achieve with modern virtualization, container technology and infrastructure as code.

 ---